woreno/opencv_svdtest/README.md

 get a matrix A with 2Nx12 elements, in the second case, a matrix A with 2Nx9 elements, both with a wellknow format.
-Moreover, this Ax = 0 can be solved in the least square sense, by finding a solution for the null space of A'A instead of A, requiring the A'A (9x9 or 12x12) product and followed by a UDU' decomposition to get a solution.
-However doing that product isn't necessary programatly (you had to generate the full A matrix that is, 2Nx9 or 2Nx12 before the transpose product).
-Once you know the format of A'A, it is possible to generate the upper triangle of the 9x9 or 12x12 A'A, and copying those elements the lower triangle.
+Moreover, this Ax = 0 can be solved in the least square sense, by finding a solution for the null space of A'A instead of A, requiring the A'A (9x9 or 12x12) product and followed by a UDU' decomposition to get a solution, from U'.
+However programmatically, isn't necessary explicitly to dothis product (you had to generate the full A matrix, that is, 2Nx9 or 2Nx12 before the making the transpose product).
+Once you know the format of A'A, it is possible to generate the upper triangle of the 9x9 or 12x12 A'A, and copying those elements to the lower triangle.

 Here, i test the generation of A'A and factorization of symmetric matrices as in opencv.
 This test, comes from a personal question, why in opencv,